AL333Z/fp-lib-design/fp-lib-design.md

 ---

+# Goals

+// TODO

+- bottom-up approach

+---

 # A reference library

 __Java Message Service__ a.k.a.
 JMS

 - provides generic messaging models
 - able to handle the producer–consumer problem
-- can be used to facilitate the sending and receiving of messages between software systems
+- can be used to facilitate the sending and receiving of messages between enterprise software systems, whatever it means enterprise!

 ---
 # JMS main elements